 - 3.3.1.
 The Ethics Review Committees (ERCs) at AKU ensures to adherence to the policy and principles of ethics review as noted in the preceding sections.
 ERCs are responsible to provide rigorous, relevant and timely review of the applications received. - 3.3.2.
-The ERCs are sub-committee of the Ethics Review Board and shall report to it on a quarterly basis.
+The ERCs will work closely with the Ethics Review Board and shall report to it on a quarterly basis.
 However, they will be entitled to make decisions on the ethical review applications and all related issues directly without prior ratification of the ERB.
-The ERB reserves the right to review and audit the functioning of individual ERC as outlined in section 3.2.
+The ERB reserves the right to review and auditthe functioning of individual ERC as outlined in section 3.2.